Academic year 2024/25

 Introduction

 This statistical release focuses on the A level and other results of students at the end of 16-18 study in 2024/25 in schools and colleges in England.
-This provisional release includes student characteristic breakdowns such as disadvantage status, Special Educational Needs status and ethnicity.
+This revised release includes student characteristic breakdowns such as disadvantage status, Special Educational Needs status and ethnicity.

 Comparisons are made to revised data for 2023/24.